jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ```

 ### 19. Most Active Member (the member with the most points) (Top 5 to see more)
+> This query is important because PSP loves to promote members who are constantly active and they do giveaways at the end of the semester to these individuals.

 ```sql
 SELECT
     M.student_id,